Doctoral Program Handbook

 A significant share of each student’s elective coursework should be directed to advanced work in a particular focus area.
 More specifically, it is expected that within the framework of the PhD curriculum, every student will take at least three focus-area courses, and these courses will constitute in-depth study of a particular research area.
 What is to be avoided is a set of courses made up of a mix of widely distributed survey courses or excessive use of independent studies.

-Students who want to signal a particular area of expertise on their CVs might consider official OSU minors (e.g., in economics or statistics) or one of OSU’s interdisciplinary specializations (e.g., in demography or quantitative research methods), which are formally reflected on university transcripts.
+Students who want to signal a particular area of expertise on their CVs might consider official OSU minors (e.g., in economics or statistics) or one of OSU’s interdisciplinary specializations (e.g., in demography or quantitative research methods), which are formally reflected on university transcripts (see here for details).
 These are formal programs for which students need formal approval.
 More often, however, students consult with their advisors and the Doctoral Studies Committee to identify coursework that would further their expertise and research without fulfilling the formal requirements of an OSU specialization or minor.
 The Doctoral Student Organization has put together a Google Doc that illustrates elective, focus-area coursework students have taken and, when possible, students’ thoughts on this coursework.

 Students are expected to take the initiative to search out the best available courses currently available throughout the university.
 Although our core coursework provides students with an introduction to the breadth of elective coursework students can pursue on campus, we purposefully provide flexibility so that our program can meet the diverse needs and interdisciplinary interests of our students.
 The courses listed below are illustrations and do not encompass the full range of focus-area courses available at Ohio State.